msai-amin/Ryzomatic/src/components/onboarding/README.md

-# ryzome - Onboarding System
+# ryzomatic - Onboarding System

 A comprehensive, responsibly designed onboarding system that guides users through the app's features with progressive disclosure and contextual help.